 *Submitted in your Honors Cohort on Canvas

-All documentation for points and the final submission clearance must be submitted by the published deadline in the student’s graduating semester.
-Late / incomplete submissions will not be reviewed or accepted.
+All documentation for points and the Honors Graduation Application must be submitted by the published deadline in the student’s graduating semester.
+Late / incomplete submissions or applications will not be reviewed or accepted.

 - Summer 2022 graduates: July 8